icon-project/documentation/score/writing-score.md

 ### Built-in Properties

-These are member variables supported by `IconScoreBase`, which are supposed to be set by ICON platform to deliver some necessary information to the SCORE.
-So these are read-only variables and do not allowed to be modified by the contract.
+These are member variables supported by `IconScoreBase`, whose values are set by the ICON platform to deliver necessary information to the SCORE.
+Therefore, they are read-only variables and do not allow to be modified by the contract.

-* `msg`: Holds information of the account who called the SCORE
+* `msg`: Holds information of the account who called the SCORE method.
     - `msg.sender`: Address of the account who called this method.
-                  If other contact called this method, `msg.sender` points to the caller contract's address.
+If it is another contact that called this method, `msg.sender` points to the caller contract's address.
     - `msg.value`: Amount of ICX that the sender attempts to transfer to the SCORE.
 * `tx`: Transaction information
     - `tx.origin`: The account who created the transaction.
     - `tx.index`: Transaction index.
     - `tx.hash`: Transaction hash.
     - `tx.timestamp`: Transaction creation time.
     - `tx.nonce`: (optional) an arbitrary number set by the sender.
 * `icx`: An object used to transfer ICX coins
-    - This provides two methods, see [Transferring ICX](#transferring-icx) for details.
+    - This object provides two methods, see [Transferring ICX](#section-transferring-icx) for details.
-* `db`: An instance used to access state DB
+* `db`: An instance used to access the state DB
 * `address`: Address of the SCORE
 * `owner`: Address of the account who deployed the contract
 * `block_height`: Current block height
 * `now`: Wrapping method of `block.timestamp`.

-## Implementing Methods
+## Implementing SCORE External Methods

-Users can implement methods which are supposed to be invoked by transactions.
+Users can implement methods which are supposed to be invoked from outside the blockchain.
-These methods can be decorated with `@external` and `@payable`.
+These methods can be decorated with `@external` and/or `@payable`.
-Additionally users can declare methods decorated with `@eventlog` which can be used to leave custom events in TxResult.
+Additionally, users can declare methods decorated with `@eventlog` which can be used to leave custom event logs in the TxResult.

 ### External decorator (@external)